isabellacgmsa/Run2biz_Javascript_test/README.md

 2. Open the `index.html` file in a web browser.

+### Usage
+Once the application is open, you have two options to provide the commands:

+#### Option 1: Write Commands
+1. Select the "Write Commands" option from the "Select Input Type" dropdown.
-3. Enter the commands in the provided text area.
+2. Enter the commands in the textarea provided.
+Each command should be on a separate line.
+3. Click the "Run" button to execute the commands and determine the final address.
+4. The result will be displayed below the "Run" button.

+#### Option 2: Upload File
+1. Select the "Upload File" option from the "Select Input Type" dropdown.
+2. Click on the "Upload File" section to open the file selection dialog.
+3. Choose a text file (.txt) containing the commands you want to upload.
-4. Click the "Run" button to execute the commands.
+4. Click the "Run" button to execute the commands and determine the final address.

-5. The final address will be displayed in the result section below.
+5. The result will be displayed below the "Run" button.
+###### Note: The file should contain one command per line, and each command should be a number.

+### Limitations
+The application assumes that the provided commands follow the specified format.
+Only text files (.txt) can be uploaded for command input.

 ### Example